ignaci0/okgohook/README.md

 * It supports request verification by validating JWT received and the intended audience
 * Additional matching rules out of the box: locale and handler
 * Matcher interface to introduce custom request matchers

+To get started building your own actions [this is the place to go](https://developers.google.com/assistant/conversational/build).

+Since actions can be run in alfa channel, this is quite convenient to run _home server's automated tasks_.

 ---